AlaskaAirlines/auro-input/demo/demo.md

 Use the `pattern` attribute to set custom input validation.
 This example also uses the `spellcheck` attribute set to `false` which in turn sets `autocorrect` to `off` and `autocapitalize` to `none`.
 Additionally the `maxlength` attribute sets the maximum length of characters that can be entered.

+The auro-input component supports setting a custom validity message specific to the pattern validation by using the `setCustomValidityBadInput` attribute.

 Be sure to review this element's API docs for all related information.

 <div class="exampleWrapper exampleWrapper--flex">